kv-ohwtfyb/APP-LINFO1212/projetFinale/README.md

  ### 4.2 Private

   * **Js** :
   This sub-folder is for all *back-end functions*.
-All functions in this folder are exported and most of them are the ones exported in `app.js`.
+All functions in this folder are exported and most of them are the ones used in `app.js`.
   You can find also the schemas of our database in `private/js/general` folder.

   * **Ssl** :